The Lifeflow Teachers

 Janine has been an active member of Lifeflow since 1992 and a teacher since 2012.
 She has practised meditation for 30+ years, studying with both Buddhist and secular teachers.
 Janine completed a year-long retreat and undertakes regular retreat work.
 She teaches the Learn to Meditate course and on weekend retreats, and also works part-time in the social services sector.

 Ian has regularly practiced meditation since 1973 studying in both Indian and Tibetan traditions including a year retreat in 1980.
 He has been an active member of Lifeflow since 1999 and a meditation teacher since 2009.
 He also lectures and researches in agricultural science at the University of Adelaide.

-Nicole began teaching the Learn to Meditate course in early 2015 following ten years’ study in meditation.
+Nicole began teaching meditation in early 2015 following ten years of training with Lifeflow.
+She currently teaches the Learn to Meditate course and Meditation for Children.
 She regularly undertakes retreats to supplement her daily meditation practice.
-Nicole finds the skills acquired through meditation invaluable in her role as a mother to young children and in her employment as a paramedic.
-She is also a respite foster carer for disadvantaged children.
+Nicole finds the skills acquired through meditation invaluable in her daily life and is passionate about sharing those skills with others.

 Robyn Walden has been a member of Lifeflow since 1981.
 Robyn teaches the Learn to Meditate and Level 2 courses, takes occasional workplace sessions and also weekend and 7-day retreats.
 She has completed a year-long retreat and regularly devotes two to three weeks each year to retreat work.
 Robyn established and still manages the library at the Lifeflow Studio.